IARCbioinfo/SvABA-nf/README.md

 ## Usage ##

-`nextflow run SvABA.nf  --input_folder  path/to/input/ --svaba path/to/svaba/ --ref_file path/to/ref/ --dbsnp_file path/to/dbsnp_indel.vcf --output_folder /path/to/output`
+`nextflow run IARCbioinfo/svaba-nf -r v1.0 -profile singularity--input_folder  path/to/input/ --svaba path/to/svaba/ --ref_file path/to/ref/ --dbsnp_file path/to/dbsnp_indel.vcf --output_folder /path/to/output`

+To run the pipeline without singularity just remove "-profile singularity".
+Alternatively, one can run the pipeline using a docker container (-profile docker).

 ### Tumor-only mode ###
 To trigger the Tumor-only mode in some samples, put "None" (with capital N) in the normal column of the corresponding sample.